TeleAI-mcp/hyper-file-sharing-xb1t/README.md

-# hyper-file-sharing-xb1t
+# Hyper File Sharing Xb1T

-A file sharing and storage service for modern development workflows
+A file sharing and storage service for modern development workflows.